-I recently returned from doing the Coast to Coast West trip through the Lake District which I completed solo.
+I recently returned from doing the Coast to Coast West trip through the Lake District, which I completed solo.

-Every single day I would meet at least one other person making the same trip, and I would often see the same people on different days.
+Every day I would meet at least one other person making the same trip, and I would often see the same people on different days.
 My favourites were James and Mary from County Cork; I saw them every day of the trip, and it was so lovely to take a break from walking to catch up on our adventures and to compare our exhaustion levels.
 Sometimes I would see them on the trails, and sometimes, they would be in the pub after a long day of walking.
-It was quite common to see people for consecutive days, so, even travelling solo, there were so many opportunities to meet other people and be sociable.
+It was common to see people for consecutive days, so, even travelling solo, there were many opportunities to meet other people and be sociable.

 The Coast to Coast walking route is so well signposted that I always knew I was on the right track.
-Even on days where there was a lack of signposting (sometimes in the Lake District, there are no signs), the Macs Adventure app was an excellent substitution.
+Even on days when there was a lack of signposting (sometimes in the Lake District, there are no signs), the Macs Adventure app was an excellent substitution.
 It works completely offline and had all of my walking routes loaded.
 Even where there was no signal, the app would still show my live location against the route, so I always knew where I was and how long was left to go.
 This was valuable and a great safety net in case I got lost.

 Macs Adventure App